 For wind turbines the breakeven time of for instance a V80-2.0MW wind power plant is 8.6 months for low wind conditions.
-Over the life cycle of a V80-2.0MW wind power plant it will return 28 times more energy back to society than it Environmental and social impact consumed over its life cycle.
+Over the life cycle of a V80-2.0MW Environmental and social impact wind power plant it will return 28 times more energy back to society than it consumed over its life cycle.
 So when 1 kWh is invested in a wind energy solution you get 28 kWh in return.
-Whereas if you invest 1kWh in coal you get 0.42 kWh in return.
+Whereas if you invest 1kWh in coal you typically get 0.28 kWh in return1.

-Comparing energy payback by sources
+Comparing energy payback by sources^{2,3}